fredhohman/fredhohman.github.io/_posts/projects/2017-04-06-cs-6750-personal-informatics.md

 </figure>

 ## Introducing the Health Easel
-Dubbed the **Health Easel**, our new in-consultation health visualization prototype system allows a patient to bring personal tracking data to their appointment and display relevant variables represented by simple visualizations on the display where both the patient and doctor can review in real-time to make informed health decisions.
+Dubbed the **Health Easel**, our new in-consultation health visualization prototype system allows a patient to bring personal tracking data to their appointment and visualize relevant variables represented by simple charts on the display where both the patient and doctor can review in real-time to make informed health decisions.

 The Health Easel allows users (both patients and doctors) to conduct "Wizard of Oz" experiments using magnets that hold paper visualizations from the front and back to accurately mimic window movement on a touch display.